 Some online LLM programs are a blend of distance learning and the occasional face-to-face class or workshop, offering the opportunity to interact with online classmates in person and providing the best of both worlds.
 If the distance learning LLM course you eventually choose does not include the option of occasional on-campus learning and you crave the stimulation of face-to-face, perhaps you could find out whether there are any classmates living locally and set up a study group of your own.

-The benefits of distance learning
+Benefits of distance learning

 There are many beneifits of studying your LLM via distance learning.